- Male reproductive system

-Like other long bones of the human body, the radius also consists of three main parts: a proximal end or proximal epiphysis, a shaft or diaphysis, and a distal end or distal epiphysis.
+Like other long bones of the human body, the radius also consists of three main parts: a proximal epiphysis or proximal end, a shaft or diaphysis, and a distal epiphysis or distal end.
 All parts present with essential anatomical landmarks.

-The proximal end or epiphysis of the radius is the extremity that is located closer to the humerus and faces it.
+The proximal epiphysis or end of the radius is the extremity that is located closer to the humerus and faces it.
 Its significant features include the head of the radius, neck and radial tuberosity.
 The proximal extremity participates in the formation of the elbow joint.

 The head of the radius is a disc-shaped structure that has a concave surface for articulation with the capitulum of the humerus.
 The head of the radius also contains an articular circumference for the articulation with the ulna.